mmontalbo/grim_rust/docs/runtime_smoke_tests.md

   `SfxPlay`, `SfxStop`, `MusicPlay`, and `MusicStop` call that the runtime issued during the demo.
 The harness checks the captured sequence matches the recorded baseline exactly so unexpected audio diffs fail fast.
+- **Timeline manifest (`manny_office_timeline.json`)** – the boot-stage and
+  hook summary produced by `--timeline-json`; the regression harness keeps it in lockstep with the hotspot artefacts so the viewer overlay reflects the same snapshot.
 - **Stdout transcript** – includes `dialog.begin manny /moma112/` style markers
   and any geometry/debug events the Lua host recorded.
 Redirect it to a file if you need to diff runs across branches.